2 July 2026

 31 May 2026, 11:00 PM

 Es domingo y son casi las once de la noche.
 Tengo trabajo mañana, pero estoy aquí, escribiéndote.
-Acabo de ver un video de mi nueva creadora favorita en YouTube (se llama Nerva) y necesito hablar de ella.
-La descubrí al azar.
+Acabo de ver un video de mi nueva creadora favorita en YouTube.
+Se llama Nerva y la descubrí al azar.
+Sus vídeos son muy preciosos e inspiradores.

 Anoche pensaba en las montañas, algo que ya se ha vuelto un hábito.
 Primero sentí un profundo vacío en mi corazón; después, una creciente necesidad de salir y hacer senderismo.
 Pronto.
 Pero la frustración llegó al recordar que, por ahora, simplemente no es posible.
 Así que solo puedo esperar aunque las montañas me siguen llamando, como un amante susurrando cositas dulces en mis oídos. ¿Y cómo diablos puedo resistir algo así?